Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 Wet Brining: The Moisture Maestro

 Brining is like giving your meat a relaxing spa day.
-The magic begins by soaking the meat in a saltwater solution, sometimes dressed up with sugar and spices.
+The magic begins with soaking the meat in a saltwater solution, sometimes seasoned with sugar and spices.
 This salty bath works its magic by allowing the meat to absorb extra moisture.
-So, when you cook it, the meat stays juicy and tender, not dry and chewy.
+When you cook it, the meat stays juicy and tender, rather than dry and chewy.

 Marinating: The Flavor Infuser